 The most important feature will be their artificial intelligence and avatar powered by an empathy module.
 They will be able to decrease tensions during events and choose the best course of action based on the past experience of all Metropolis.

-I would like to thank Adolfo Esquivel for creating the renderings of the Metropolis and who invented the shape of the vehicle.
+The Metropolis concept was imagined in October 2015 by Charles Bombardier and the renderings were created by Adolfo Esquivel.
 Adolfo is a Colombian Industrial designer, currently attending a master in transportation design at the UQAM of Montreal.
 He works as a freelance industrial designer based in Montreal.
 Adolfo also created the design of the Nauki captain less sailboat and the Roxton amphibious ATV.